 The Hundred Languages of Children

 We believe the arts should be taught explicitly and also integrated into core content learning.
-We draw inspiration from the Reggio-Emilia schools and offer arts-integration professional development to teachers and membership.

 It Takes a Village